-- Find and Italian Language Partner on the apps Tandem or HelloTalk or through the numerous Italian Language Pages & Groups on Facebook
+- Find and Italian Language Exchange Partner on the apps Tandem or HelloTalk or through the numerous Italian Language Pages & Groups on Facebook.

-Having an Italian network is vital to track your progress, to motivate you when you feel unmotivated and support you in your Italy related decisions.
-It will save you a significant amount of time when you need to find the best Italian learning resources or plan your trip to Italy.
+Having an Italian network will be vital to track your progress, to motivate you when you feel unmotivated, and to support you in your Italy related decisions.

-If you use Duolingo as a way to learn Italian or one of those similar apps you know that they use a spaced repetition system which is a language learning technique that incorporates increasing intervals of time between subsequent review of previously learned material to exploit the psychological spacing effect.
+Spaced repetition is a language learning technique that incorporates increasing intervals of time between subsequent review of previously learned material to exploit the psychological spacing effect.

-Do you know that our mind forgets 50 % of what we read after two weeks and 80% in one month?
+Do you know that our mind forgets 50 % of what we read after two weeks and 80-90% in one month?
 Sad true reality.
-Ok, there might be out there people with a photographic memory, but in the vast majority of cases, you might belong to my very category.
-You forget, just like me, and this is normal!
+Okay, there are also people with a photographic memory, but in the vast majority of cases, you are just like me.
+You forget, just like me, and this is normal.

-To overcome “forgetting” and make the time that you spend learning Italian valuable, make sure you plan a weekly, bi-weekly or monthly review of what you have been learning.
+To avoid “forgetting” and make the most out of your learning time, make sure you plan a weekly, bi-weekly, or monthly review of what you have been learning.

 A few ideas for organizing a spaced-repetition habit